Use of Aave Coin, Is it Halal or Haram

 According to the Aave’s whitepaper, for lending cryptocurrency the funds are locked into a liquidity pool of tokens by the lenders.
 A smart contract which is the method of replacing the intermediary with a code with the help block chain so that new types of transactions could take place online.
 This smart contract secures the liquidity pool and helps in matching the lenders with the borrowers with a middleman.
 After locking the funds in the pool, the lender retrieves “a token” in return.

 Features of Aave Platform:

-- a Tokens: These are types of token on which the Aave protocol is based on.
-When the assets are deposited in the liquidity pool with a ratio of 1:1, then these tokens are issued. a Tokens lets the lenders to acure interest when the loans are made in the group in which the assets are deposited.
+- a Tokens: These are types of tokens on which the Aave protocol is based on.
+When the assets are deposited in the liquidity pool with a ratio of 1:1, then these tokens are issued. a Tokens lets the lenders to accrue interest when the loans are made in the group in which the assets are deposited.
 The interest is gathered in real-time and it is sent directly to the user’s wallet.

 - Flash Loans: Flash loans are offered by Aave which allows the borrower to borrow unsecured and then return the loan at a 0.09% fee.
 Flash Loans give the advantage of short term financial opportunities and rapid trading activity.
 The transaction is reversed and money is returned within the time taken to add a single block to the chain.

 - Rate Change: Rate change service if the feature of Aave platform which describes the volatility of cryptocurrency market.
 Those borrowers can set their own interest rate who expects a rise in interest rate to rise on Loans from liquidity pool.

 Due to the speculative nature of being Halal or Haram, the digital currency has triggered a long debate among the Islamic scholars that whether this currency is permissible and according to Shariah laws.
 Islamic concern over digital currency such as Aave is because of its extreme growth and very high volatility seen over the recent years.